Contentstack-Solutions/reference-extension-react/README.md

 ## Setup

 - Import 'Blog' and 'Test' content type into your Stack (provided by email).
+- Import sample entries for Blog #1-3 and Test Entry (provided by email).
+- Publish all entries to 'dev' environment.
 - In App.js replace the api_key and access_token with your Stack's tokens.

 ## Run